The Texas Metal Roofing Buying Guide

 If you plan to stay in your house for many years or pass on your home down through generations, metal roofing is the best lifetime investment.
 If you intend to sell your home and would like to provide a recognizable upgrade, a metal roof enhances your curb appeal.
 It signifies to prospective home buyers that you have sustained your home adequately.

 Many homeowners foolishly assume a metal roof is loud or noisy especially in a rainstorm.
-Installation of almost all metal roofing consists of attaching battens over the existing roof.
-This process also provides the benefit to save money on roof removal.
+Installation of almost all metal roofing consists of attaching battens over the existing decking.
+This process also provides the benefit to save money on the removal process.
 These battens offer an insulating space that protects against sound or heat to transmit into the residence.

-Having a metal roof does not increase or decrease the need for ventilation. please check the building codes in your local area.
+Having a metal roof does not increase or decrease the need for ventilation.
+Most metal roofs are installed with a breathable insulator directly below the metal sheet itself.
+Check the building codes in your local area.